Best cruise lines

 What makes a Which?
 Recommended ocean cruise provider?

 Which?
-Recommended Providers are the cream of the crop and the accolade is only given to cruise lines that achieve a customer score of 85% or above.
+Recommended Providers are the cream of the crop and the accolade is only given to cruise lines that achieve a customer score of 70% or above.
 That's not all.
-We know that price is important and so we only give the award to those companies with credit card fees of 1.5% or less.
-If they charge more than that they're not eligible to be Recommended Providers, whatever score they receive in the survey.
+We know that pricing transparency is important and so we only give the award to those companies which provide clear information about gratuities, excursions and drinks at the booking stage.
+After all, it's hard for customers to compare prices if they can't find these details before parting with their cash.
+If the companies fall down in more than one area, they're not eligible to be Recommended Providers, whatever score they receive in the survey.

 Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.